vivatttt/Interview-prepare-helper/README.md

 ## About
-This website was created to help people prepare for interviews in an IT company<br>
+This website was created to help people prepare for interviews in IT companies<br>
-It is proposed to recreate the process of **a real interview** between two candidates - one of whom will be an interviewer and conduct the interview, and the other will pass it
+It is proposed to recreate the process of **a real interview** between two candidates - one of them will be an interviewer and will conduct the interview, and the other will be passing it it

-There are two functions on the site:
+<br><br>
+The website features two main functions:
 1. Register the interviewer for a specific date and time to conduct an interview at that time
 2. For the interviewee, find a suitable interviewer based on required programming language and desired date
 ## Demonstration